sspringer82/ijs-react/README.md

 - on one console: `npm run backend`
 - on another console: `npm start`
 - open your favourite browser with http://localhost:3000

+# Expectations

+- start at 9am
+- compare how to architect a react app
+- long lists
+- new (and even better) ways of doing standard tasks
+- Testing